 Am.
 Jur.
 2d, A.L.R. and C.J.S. references. - Employer's tort liability to worker for concealing workplace hazard or nature or extent of injury, 9 A.L.R.4th 778.
+100 C.J.S.
+Workmen's Compensation § 441.

-52-1-60.
+§ 52-1-60.
 Notice to director of date of payment.
+(Effective until January 1, 1991.)

-A. It is the duty of every employer's workers' compensation insurance carrier to notify the director of the date on which the initial payment of any claim for benefits has been made within ten days of such payment.
+A. It is also the duty of every employer's workers' compensation insurance carrier to notify the director of the date on which the initial payment of any claim for compensation has been made within ten days of such payment.

-B. The director shall provide on a quarterly basis to the child support enforcement bureau of the human services department the name, social security number, home address and employer of all injured workers reported.
+B. The director shall promptly thereafter provide to the child support enforcement bureau of the human services department the name, social security number, home address and employer of all injured workers reported.